MicrosoftDocs/fabric-docs/docs/data-engineering/azure-fabric-diagnostic-emitters-azure-eventhub.md

 The Fabric Apache Spark diagnostic emitter extension is a library that enables Apache Spark applications to emit logs, event logs, and metrics to various destinations, including Azure Log Analytics, Azure Storage, and Azure Event Hubs.

-In this tutorial, you'll learn how to use the Fabric Apache Spark diagnostic emitter extension to send Apache Spark application logs, event logs, and metrics to your Azure Event Hubs.
+In this tutorial, you learn how to use the Fabric Apache Spark diagnostic emitter extension to send Apache Spark application logs, event logs, and metrics to your Azure Event Hubs.

 ## Collect logs and metrics to Azure Event Hubs